-Ari Juels introduced the security context of a new RFID application-which he called a yoking-proof [13], that involves generating evidence of simultaneous presence of two tags in the range of an RFID reader.
-As noted in [13], interesting security engineering challenges arise in regards to yoking-proofs when the trusted server (or Verifier) is not online during the scan activity.
-The first proposed protocol introduced in [13] was later found to be insecure [18, 5].
-Yoking-proofs have been extended to grouping-proofs in which groups of tags prove simultaneous presence in the range of an RFID reader-see e.g. [18, 17, 5].
+Ari Juels introduced the security context of a new RFID application-which he called a yoking-proof [12], that involves generating evidence of simultaneous presence of two tags in the range of an RFID reader.
+As noted in [12], interesting security engineering challenges arise in regards to yoking-proofs when the trusted server (or Verifier) is not online during the scan activity.
+The first proposed protocol introduced in [12] was later found to be insecure [17, 5].
+Yoking-proofs have been extended to grouping-proofs in which groups of tags prove simultaneous presence in the range of an RFID reader-see e.g. [17, 16, 5].
 In this paper, we examine the latter solutions and identify similar weaknesses in their design.

 Our main contribution in this paper is to present a comprehensive security framework for RFID grouping-proofs, including a formal description of the attending security requirements.
 In previous work, the group scanning application has only been described at relatively informal levels, making it difficult to provide side-to-side comparisons between alternative proposals.
 We then construct practical solutions guided by the security requirements and constraints of this novel model.
-This gives us confidence that our solutions will avoid design pitfalls and stand scrutiny.

 As Juels already pointed out, there are several practical scenarios where groupingproofs could substantially expand the capabilities of RFID-based systems.
 For example, some products may need to be shipped together in groups and one may want to monitor their progress through the supply chain-e.g., of hardware components or kits.
-A different scenario would be to support enforcement of safety regulations requiring that drugs be shipped (or dispensed) accompanied by information leaflets.
 Other situations include environments that require a high level of security, such as airports.
 In this case, it may be necessary to couple an identifier, such as an electronic passport, with a physical person or with any of his/her belongings, such as their bags.
-Similarly, one may want to enforce that access to certain resources only be granted if appropriate groups (or a threshold) of entities/objects are present.
 In battlefield contexts, weaponry or equipment may have to be linked to specific personnel, so that it may only be used or operated by the intended users.

 In some of the above scenarios, the RFID reader may not enjoy continuous connectivity with the trusted Verifier, and delayed confirmation may be acceptable.
 For instance, this may be the case with supply chain applications, due to the increased fragmentation and outsourcing of manufacturing functions.
 A supplier of partially assembled kits may perform scanning activities that will be verified later when the kits are assembled at a different site.
-Moreover, since the grouping-proof problem is a relatively simple primitive, other applications of it are likely to emerge in the future.
-Therefore, efficient and optimized realizations of this primitive that achieve strong security guarantees-such as we describe in this paper-are practically relevant contributions in the design space of RFID protocols.
+Therefore, efficient and optimized realizations of this primitive that achieve strong security guarantees-such as we describe in this paper are practically relevant contributions in the design space of RFID protocols.